Skip to main content

 • marketId

-• For cross-margin account, this is a special value CROSS, equal to 224βˆ’12^{24}-1.
+• For a cross-margin account, this is a special value CROSS, equal to 224βˆ’12^{24}-1.

 An account can enter a single market, if it is isolated, or multiple markets, if it is CROSS.
 Every market represents a different interest rate swap type: different token, different maturity, different reference rate.
 However, every market entered by a given account must share the same collateral token.